DTJF/cmakefbc/cmake_fb_deps/Tool.md

 Error Messages  {#SecErrors}
 ==============

+In case of an error the tool ends with return value 1 and outputs one of the following messages at stdout:

 \Item{Too less parameters} The tool needs at least two parameters.
 Pass the name of the file to generate and at least on FB source file name to scan.